Why do Accountants need insurance?

 It is important to keep your policy up to date with the changing shape of your business but also to keep your business and personal information up to date in the event of a claim.

-Should your business circumstances have changed, for example you have moved into a new premises or you have changed the services that you offer and you are not sure if your existing insurance covers it anymore then you can always call one of our experienced friendly brokers to discuss on 02 6190 0958 or email@example.com.
+Should your business circumstances have changed, for example you have moved into a new premises or you have changed the services that you offer and you are not sure if your existing insurance covers it anymore then you can always call one of our experienced friendly brokers to discuss on tel 1300 836 028 or email to firstname.lastname@example.org.

 How do I renew my policy?